ReidKimball/Node.js-Express-AI-Documentation-Guidelines/README.md

 2.  **Integration into Automated Workflows:**
     *   For more advanced setups, integrate these instructions into custom AI agents, automated documentation pipelines, or fine-tuning datasets for specialized AI models.
     *   Use it as a baseline for creating custom documentation generation scripts that leverage AI APIs.
-    *   Use the global_rules.txt file in this repo to instruct your Windsurf AI to use the Node.js-Express-AI-Documentation.md file.
+    *   Use the global_rules.txt file in this repo to instruct your Windsurf AI to use the Node.js-Express-AI-Documentation.md file to automatically document the code it generates.
 3.  **Learning & Reference:**
     *   Even without AI, these instructions serve as a robust guideline for human developers to write high-quality, consistent JSDoc for Node.js Express projects.